CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ```
 **Please note!** The ec2 credentials do not work against other Openstack services.

-There is also the possibility to create [temp URLs](./using_allas/swift_client.md#temp_urls){:target="_blank"} for the objects you need to access, and use those URLs to access the data from compute jobs from Taito.
-One benefit of using temp URLs is that no credentials need to be stored in Taito for retrieving the object.
+There is also the possibility to create [temp URLs](./using_allas/swift_client.md#temp_urls){:target="_blank"} for the objects you need to access, and use those URLs to access the data from compute jobs.
+One benefit of using temp URLs is that no credentials need to be stored for retrieving the object.

 &nbsp;